frankframework/frank-manual/docs/source/helloIbis.rst

        ...
      </Configuration>

 This part can be almost the same for each Frank.
-If you want to understand it in detail, you can look `here <https://www.w3schools.com/xml/>`_ .
 The only interesting thing here is the ``name`` attribute that gives this Frank the name ``Ibis4DockerExample``.

 Adapter